-Johnston pointed Kumar's attention to paddy wagon containing broke, starving men, women and children, all with chains on them, Army personnel of various ranks getting ready to escort them out of town.
+Johnston pointed Kumar's attention to a paddy wagon containing broke, starving men, women and children.
+Chains were all of them, Army personnel of various ranks getting ready to escort them out of town.

 "It's only natural," the middle aged, Blue River born and bred protector of the law he so colorfully and somehow legally broke himself for at least the last decade provided by way of explanation.
-"We gotta take care of our own, you know."
+"We gotta take care of our own, ya know."

-"At the expense of everyone else, we SHOULD know," Kumar respectfully replied.
+"At the expense of everyone else, we SHOULD know?"
+Kumar respectfully replied.
 "Including, maybe..."
 He sniffed Johnston's jacket, tunic then shirt.
 "Whoever manufactured that new aftershave lotion.
 Makes you smell very 'sensitive' to your citizen's needs," he went on with a mocking lisp.
 "Except of course for the sensitive Two Spirited and less than totally manly Indians, Negroes and Palefaces, you tarred, feathered and ran out of town," Kumar blasted into Johnston's enraged face with the super weapon of informed, calm and carefully assessed reason.
 After which he sought a second opinion which was seldom wrong, if you listened to it right.
 "What do you think about that and everything else here, Arjun?" he asked his horse.

 Arjun smelled Johnston, then winced in the most extreme expression of displeasure.
 Johnston pulled out his blood stained, discretely spiked, billiclub, preparing to teach the equine beast a lesson in manners.
-With some prodding from Kumar, but mostly his own intent, the gelding that was just as proud as a stallion when he needed to be turned around and laid a wad of soft brown reply from his anal orifice onto Johnston's new boots.
+With some prodding from Kumar, but mostly his own intent, the gelding turned around and laid a wad of soft brown reply from his anal orifice onto Johnston's new boots.

 "Fertilizer, Sheriff Johnston," Kumar related, by way of orderly explanation.
-"All you need is a little water, and the crops will come up," the East Indian cowboy-philospher mused at the demon possessing the Soul of a man who really wanted to do the right thing.
+"All you need is a little water, and the crops will come up," the East Indian cowboy-philosopher mused at the demon possessing the Soul of a man who really wanted to do the right thing.
 According to theory and tall tales about the bad old days when Johnston protected Blue River from outlaws far worse than himself, or Morgan et al.

 "I'll piss on your gravestone, you Commie Pagan Hindu alien bastard!"
-Sheriff and now Colonel Johnston barked out as he wiped the manure off his freshly polished Army boots, pushing them in deeper.into the crevices with each attempt to get rid of it.
+Sheriff and now Colonel Johnston barked out as he wiped the manure off his freshly polished Army boots.
+Johnston's attempt to remove the manure succeeded in pushing it deeper into the crevices of his footwear.

-"First, Colonel, maybe one day Comrade, Johnston," Kumar replied as he patted Arjun for administering karmic justice, and dharmic education, giving the horse his head as he headed back home up to the hills..
-"I'm a Sihk, who prefers cowboy hats and buffalo knives to turbons and daggers, not a Hindu," the shoulder haired length and short bearded East Indian Wild Westerner added.
+"First, Colonel, maybe one day Comrade, Johnston," Kumar replied as he patted Arjun for administering karmic justice, and dharmic education, giving the horse his head as he headed back home up to the hills...
+"I'm a Sikh, who prefers cowboy hats and buffalo knives to turbans and daggers, not a Hindu," the shoulder haired length and short bearded East Indian Wild Westerner added.
 "Second, I'm a Democratic Socialist.
 Not a Fascist Communist, which is a contradiction in terms.
 Who believes that everyone can and should give according to their ability and take according to their needs.
 And third...I was born in this country.
 Which I hope doesn't go the way of this one."
-Kumar pull out a book from the inner lining of his duster.
+Kumar pulled out a book from the inner lining of his duster.
 "The Rise and Fall of the Roman Empire," he declared to Johnston, giving the voluntarily anti-intellectual officer a look at it.
-"I just started reading the second part, the 'fall"
+"I just started reading the second part, the 'fall'"